barseghyanartur/django-fobi/src/fobi/contrib/plugins/form_elements/fields/input/README.rst

 ===============================================
 fobi.contrib.plugins.form_elements.fields.input
 ===============================================
-A ``Fobi`` generic input form field plugin.
+A generic input form field plugin.
 Makes use of the ``django.forms.fields.Field`` and ``django.forms.widgets.Input``.
-Comes with a lot of options which you would normally won't use.
+Comes with a lot of options you likely won't use every day.

 The full list of supported HTML properties is listed below: